inveniosoftware/invenio/docs/architecture/infrastructure.rst

 **Multiple queues**

-The background processing have support for multiple queues and advanced workflows.
-You could for instance have a low priority queue that constantly run x number of file integrity checks per day, and another normal queue which for other tasks like DOI registration.
+The background processing supports multiple queues and advanced workflows.
+You could for instance have a low priority queue that constantly runs x number of file integrity checks per day, and another normal queue for other tasks like DOI registration.

 **Cronjobs and retries**

-Celery also have supports for running jobs at scheduled intervals as well as retrying tasks in case the fail (e.g. if a remote service is temporarily down).
+Celery also supports running jobs at scheduled intervals as well as retrying tasks in case the fail (e.g. if a remote service is temporarily down).

 Caching and temporary storage